GAudrey/collection-project/games-list.md

 * [Trailer](https://www.youtube.com/watch?v=pSat_gLDXPc)
 * ***Tags** : simulation, strategy*
 * **Ndemic Creations**
 * Your pathogen has just infected 'Patient Zero'.
 Now you must bring about the end of human history by evolving a deadly, global Plague whilst adapting against everything humanity can do to defend itself.
 Plague Inc: Evolved is a unique mix of high strategy and terrifyingly realistic simulation which is now available on PC, Mac and Linux via Steam.
 Over 130 million players have been infected by Plague Inc. already.
 Now, Plague Inc: Evolved combines the original critically acclaimed gameplay with significant, all-new features for PC, including multiplayer, user-generated content support, improved graphics and lots more.
-Get ready to take strategy gaming to the next level! (*src: [Ndemic Creations - Plague Inc.](https://www.ndemiccreations.com/en/25-plague-inc-evolved)*)
+Get ready to take strategy gaming to the next level! (*src: [Ndemic Creations - Plague Inc.: Evolved](https://www.ndemiccreations.com/en/25-plague-inc-evolved)*)

 ## Cat Quest